box/developer.box.com/content/guides/box-ai/extract-metadata.md

 </Message>

-Box AI API allows you to extract metadata in a freeform way from the provided input and return them in the form of key-value pairs.
+Box AI API allows you to extract metadata in a freeform way from the provided file and return it in the form of key-value pairs.
-To use this endpoint, you need to provide the file.
+To use this endpoint, you don't need any metadata templates, as providing the prompt and the input file is enough to get the answer.

 ## Send a request